 District Grant Proposal and Full Application:

-The first step in applying for a grant is to complete a MoU thereafter move on to completing an on-line Proposal, which is a basic outline of your proposed project and should be completed first.
+The first step in applying for a grant is to complete a MoU thereafter move on to completing an on-line Proposal, which is a basic outline of your proposed project.
 The Grants Team will consider your proposal, and if there are no problems will invite you to complete a full application.

 District Grant Interim and Final Reports:

 Interim reports are due withing six months of receiving the grant payment and six monthly thereafter.
 A final report must be submitted within two months of completing your project.
 Failure to report timely will hold up or bar your club from receiving future Foundation Grants.

 We have integrated both reporting form types and the first question asks which report type? and then the form is customised.
 The interim report can be brief and need just indicate the progress of your project.
 The Final report must be detailed and particularly prove all project expenditure along with copy invoices and proof of good publicity.